An abortion is a very safe procedure with a low risk of complications.

 Some people may be sure they want to have an abortion.
 Others may find it more difficult to make a decision.

 The decision to have an abortion is yours alone.
 But you should take the chance to discuss your options with a health professional.

 Unbiased information and support is available from:

 You may also want to speak to your partner, friends or family.
-But you don't need to discuss it with anyone else and they don't have a say in the final decision.
+But you do not need to discuss it with anyone else and they do not have a say in the final decision.